-- A verbal reprimand - Sending the student out of the class to the transfer class for failure to follow 'Learning modes', (see Appendix B for full break down of Learning modes). - If a student refuses to follow a member of staffs' instructions a duty call will be made where a member of staff will arrive to support with the situation - Expecting work to be completed at home, or at break or lunchtime. - Detention at break or lunchtime, or after school - Letters or phone calls home to parents - Agreeing a behaviour contract - Putting a student 'on report' to their Learning Facilitator, Pastoral Support Worker, Pastoral Support Assistant, Pastoral Leader, Head of Faculty and or Senior Leadership Team disruptive, and they will be expected to complete work that is set in the Internal Suspension Room.
+- A verbal reprimand - Sending the student out of the class to the transfer class for failure to follow 'Learning modes', (see Appendix B for full break down of Learning modes). - If a student refuses to follow a member of staffs' instructions a duty call will be made where a member of staff will arrive to support with the situation - Expecting work to be completed at home, or at break or lunchtime. - Detention at break or lunchtime, or after school - Letters or phone calls home to parents - Agreeing a behaviour contract - Putting a student 'on report' to their Learning Facilitator, Pastoral Support Worker, Pastoral Support Assistant, Pastoral Leader, Head of Faculty and or Senior Leadership Team

-We may use the Internal Suspension Room in response to serious or persistent breaches of this policy.
-Students may be sent to the Internal Suspension Room during lessons if they are
+We may use the Reflection Room in response to serious or persistent breaches of this policy.
+Students may be sent to the Reflection Room during lessons if they are disruptive, and they will be expected to complete work that is set in the Reflection Room.